-- 3.01 (Local Member) Councillor Eastwood: Requests a site visit so that the feasibility of a safe route to school may be assessed.
-Also raises the following:

-- The proposed development is car dependent without safe access to nearby footpaths and therefore goes against active travel.

-- Road safety concerns

-- Three storey element out of character
+- 3.01 (Local Member) Councillor Mared Eastwood: Requests a site visit so that the feasibility of a safe route to school may be assessed and raises the following concerns: - 1.
+The proposed development is car dependent without safe access to nearby footpaths and therefore goes against active travel. - 2.
+Road safety concerns - 3.
+Three storey elements out of character

-- Phosphates